HumanCompatibleAI/ranking-challenge/README.md

 You do not need to return the same number of content items as you received.
 However, keep in mind that making a significant change in the number of items could have a negative impact on the user experience.

 Additional details can be found in [`docs/api_reference.md`](/docs/api_reference.md)

-#### Platform-specific fields

-Some fields are only available for a subset of platforms and content types:

-`title` is only available on Reddit posts (not comments)

-Engagements:

-- Reddit, `upvote, downvote`.
-- X (Twitter): `reply, repost, like, view`
-- Facebook: `like, love, care, haha, wow, sad, angry, comment, share`

-Content types:

-- Reddit and Facebook: `post, comment`
-- X (Twitter): `post`

 ---